Russian Jews in Israel: Political history

 Russian Jews have been very dominant in Israeli politics, due to large number of Russian Jews occupied in the official positions of Israeli Government.
 Former Israeli Foreign Minister, Avigdor Lieberman, was born in former Soviet Union's Moldova.
 Many Russian Jews maintain their ties with Russia, and play an important role in the relationship between Russia and Israel.

 Demographics

-Russian-speaking Jews in Israel include an enlarged population of 1,200,000, if including halakhically non-Jewish members of Jewish households.
-96.5% of the enlarged Russian Jewish population in Israel is either Jewish or non-religious, while 3.5% (35,000) belong to other religions (mostly Christianity) and about 10,000 identifying as Messianic Jews separate from Jewish Christians.

-Core Jewish population

-Soviet and Russian-origin Jews form a core population of around 900,000 in Israel, as of 2007.

 Mixed families

-Some 300,000 halakhically non-Jewish members of Jewish households lived in Israel, as of 2007.
+As of 2003, approximately 300,000 halakhically non-Jewish members of Jewish households lived in Israel.